panaalexandrucristian/SleepyBaby/README.md

 ## Technical Notes

 - **AudioRecord** at 16 kHz mono with 1-second windows and overlap.
-- **Jetpack Compose Material 3** theming, tuned for blue/white branding and full-screen layouts.
+- **Jetpack Compose Material 3** expressive theming and full‑screen layouts.
 - **Media3 ExoPlayer** for seamless loop playback and previews.
 - **Coroutines** with `StateFlow` to deliver reactive updates to the UI and notification layer.